 If you use Marseille as your main base, you can take day trips to Nice, Cannes, Monaco, Genoa, Lyon, Montpellier and Barcelona.
 These destinations would otherwise be expensive, but if you are using Marseille as your base, and if you go back and forth the same day, you won’t have to pay for accommodation in those cities, so the costs aren’t high at all.
 Marseille has such a great location on the French Mediterranean coast, so if you book a holiday apartment there, you can take countless day trips and see the entire region.

 Crime can be a concern in Marseille.
 But with common sense, everything should be fine.
-It is rare that tourists experience anything bad since crime usually happens among small local gangs.
+It is rare that tourists experience anything bad since most crime usually happens among local gangs.
 If you stay at a hotel in the main tourist area, you will be able to enjoy one of France’s most fascinating cities – often at a very reasonable price!